- Fellowship Overview

 Senior Emile Noël Fellow

 Armin von Bogdandy is Director at the Max Planck Institute for Comparative Public Law and International Law, Heidelberg and Professor of Public Law at the Goethe-Universität, Frankfurt/Main.
 He is President of the OECD Nuclear Energy Tribunal.
 He was member of the German Science Council (Wissenschaftsrat).
 In June 2008 Prof. Bogdandy received the Berlin-Brandenburgian Academy of Sciences Prize for outstanding scientific achievements in the field of foundations of law and economics, sponsored by the Commerzbank Foundation.
 Member of the Scientific Committee of the European Union Agency for Fundamental Rights (2008-2013).
 He was invited to be the Inaugural Fellow at the Straus Institute for Advanced Study of Law and Justice, New York University, Academic Year 2009/2010.
-He was Global Law Professor at New York University School of Law in 2005 and 2009.
-And appointed as a Senior Emile Noël Fellow from Global Law School Personnel Committee of the New York University (2010-2015).
+Global Law Professor at New York University School of Law in 2005 and 2009.
+Appointment as a Senior Emile Noël Fellow from Global Law School Personnel Committee of the New York University (2010-2015).

 Developing the Publicness of Public International Law